Srivaths-P/Dockerless-Online-Judge/README.md

 DOJ is built on a layered architecture to ensure separation of concerns and security.

 1.  **Web & API Layer (FastAPI):** Handles all HTTP requests, serves the Jinja2 frontend, provides the RESTful JSON API, and manages user authentication.
-2.  **Application Logic Layer:** Contains service functions (`submission_service`, `contest_service`, etc.).
-On a new submission, it performs validation, creates a database record, and enqueues the submission ID.
+2.  **Application Logic Layer:** Contains service functions.
+On a new submission, it validates the request, creates a database record, and enqueues the submission ID.
-3.  **Asynchronous Judging Layer (`asyncio`):** A pool of worker tasks continuously pulls submission IDs from the queue and orchestrates the judging process for each one.
+3.  **Asynchronous Judging Layer (`asyncio`):** A pool of worker tasks continuously pulls submission IDs from the queue and orchestrates the judging process.
 4.  **Sandboxing & Measurement Layer:**
     *   **Enforcer (`systemd`):** A transient `systemd` scope applies non-negotiable cgroup limits for Time, Memory, and Processes.
     *   **Isolator (`bubblewrap`):** Inside the `systemd` scope, `bubblewrap` creates the final sandboxed environment with a minimal, read-only filesystem and no network.
     *   **Measurer (`wrapper.py`):** A dynamically-generated Python script uses `os.fork()` and `os.wait4()` to execute the user's code and precisely measure its wall-clock time and peak memory usage.
-    *   **Collector:** The main application reads the measurement results and the `systemd` exit status to determine the final verdict (Accepted, Wrong Answer, TLE, etc.).
+    *   **Collector:** The main application reads the measurement results and the `systemd` exit status to determine the final verdict.

 ## Getting Started